Esther 7 – Haman’s End

 Then the king arose in his wrath from the banquet of wine and went into the palace garden; but Haman stood before Queen Esther, pleading for his life, for he saw that evil was determined against him by the king.
 When the king returned from the palace garden to the place of the banquet of wine, Haman had fallen across the couch where Esther was.
 Then the king said, “Will he also assault the queen while I am in the house?”
 As the word left the king’s mouth, they covered Haman’s face.

 a.
-Then the king arose in his wrath: The king was filled with wrath; probably because he now realized that Haman had played him for a dupe in getting this decree to kill the Jews in effect.
+Then the king arose in his wrath: The king was filled with wrath; probably because he now realized that Haman had deceived him as if he were a fool in getting this decree to kill the Jews into effect.

 c.
 They covered Haman’s face: Haman’s head was covered as a preparation for execution.